 - Minimum order volume.
 The smaller, the better.
 Most brokers have a minimum volume of 1 lot, but some require 10 lots or more for placing an order.

 - Leverage.
 The higher, the better (see above).
 Accounts in the US have normally lower leverage than in the rest of the world.
 Most brokers offer about 100:1 for Forex, and 2:1 for stocks.

 - Market maker / dealing desk (DD).
 That normally means you trade against the broker, not against the market, so your broker wants you to lose.
 Brokers with no dealing desk have no such conflict of interest and just transfer your orders to liquidity providers.
-If possible, always select NDD accounts over DD accounts.
+If possible, select NDD accounts over DD accounts.
 On the other hand, some market maker brokers have a good reputation, and NDD does not guarantee no conflict of interest, since an NDD broker might be involved in one of his liquidity providers.

 - Spread.
 The smaller, the better.
-Brokers with a dealing desk normally offer lower spreads than brokers with no dealing desk - but often the disadvantages of DD outweigh the advantages of smaller spreads.
+Brokers with a dealing desk often offer lower spreads than brokers with no dealing desk.

 - Commission.
 Obviously, low commission is better, as is a simple commission structure compared to a complex one.
 For comparing costs, a formula for commission -> spread conversion can be found under Commission.

 Zorro is designed to directly work with all brokers that fulfill at least one of the following requirements: